anarfarzaliyevdev/Saglam_Aile_Front/README.md

-# Saglam_Aile_Front
+# Saglam_Aile_FrontEnd
-This project is contain front part of www.saglamaile.az page.
+This project is contain front end of www.saglamaile.az